a5221985/tutorials/Embedded_Systems/mastering_microcontroller_with_embedded_driver_development.md

 		1. www.saleae.com
 			1. SPI, I2C and more
 				1. To decode different prodotocols
 				2. Software to capture and decode signals
+	5. Logic 8 - for this course

 ### Code Implementation ###
 ### Exercise: HSE Measurements ###